Nivkh people: Clan

 Nivkh clans (khal) were a group of people united by marriage ties, a common derived deity, arranging marriages, and responsible for group dispute resolution.
 The clan is divided into three exogamous sub-clans.
 A clan would cooperate with other members on hunts and fishing when away from the village.
 A Nivkh clan believed they had "one (common) akhmalk or imgi, one fire, one mountain man, one bear, one devil, one tkhusind (ransom, or clan penalty), and one sin."

 Marriage

 Marriage tended to be exogamic unlike many paleo-Siberian groups.
 Although within the clan, marriage is endogamic, while sub-clans are exogamic.
+They have a triangulated system of marital exchange based on a tri-clan phratry or alliance group (pandf), that according to Lev Sternberg was very similar to the Punaluan marriage.
+Any Nivkhi men have sexual access to women their own generation in the wife-giving lineage and vice-versa.
 Nivkh marriage customs were very complicated and controlled by the clan.
 Cross-cousin marriage seems to be the original custom with the clan, a latter necessity when the clan was unable to marry individuals without breaking taboo.
 The bride price was probably introduced by the Neo-Siberians.
 The dowry was shared by the clan.
 The number of men generally exceeded the number of women.
 It was hard to gain wives, as they were few and expensive.
 This led to the wealthier men having more than one wife and poor men being unable to obtain wives.
-The existence of a form of group marriage, which closely resembles the Punaluan marriage of the Hawaiians, had been referred to by Friedrich Engels.